United States • linkedin.com/in/penelopekim

 Penelope joined Watsi on March 12th, 2013.
-Four years ago, Penelope became the 1865th member to automatically support a new Watsi patient every month.
-Since then, 4,087 more people have become monthly donors!
-Penelope's most recent donation traveled 8,500 miles to support Eliphas, a 13-year-old from Kenya, to fund a surgery to repair his fractured femur.
+Seven years ago, Penelope joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Penelope's most recent donation traveled 8,600 miles to support Pwey, a 72-year-old man from Thailand, to fund lens replacement surgery.

-Penelope has funded healthcare for 53 patients in 10 countries.
+Penelope has funded healthcare for 85 patients in 12 countries.

-Srey Srors is a 19-year-old rice farmer from Cambodia.
-She has one older brother, and in her spare time she enjoys watching television and helping around the house with the cooking and cleaning.
-In June 2019, Srey Sors was in a severe motorcycle accident that resulted in damaging nerve injuries to her upper left arm.
-She has been diagnosed with a brachial plexus injury on her left side.
+Kry Ya is a 26-year-old factory worker with three brothers and two sisters, all are married and live in other homes.
+Kry Ya's parents are vegetable sellers.
+In his free time, Kry Ya enjoys singing, listening to music, playing games, and playing football with friends.
+In July, Kry Ya was in a motor vehicle accident that caused paralysis of his left shoulder.
+Kry Ya has been diagnosed with a brachial plexus injury on his left side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
-She is unable to move her left arm and cannot return to her work on the rice farm.
-Srey Srors traveled to our medical partner's care center to receive treatment.
-On December 10th, she will undergo a brachial plexus repair surgery.
-After recovery, she will be able to use her arm again.
-Our medical partner, Children's Surgical Centre, is requesting $637 to fund this procedure.
-"I hope that after my surgery, can use my arm again and return to my work at the rice fields," shared Srey Srors.
+At this time, Kry Ya is unable to lift his left arm preventing him from working.
+Kry Ya traveled to our medical partner's care center to receive treatment.
+This is the only center in the country where this treatment is available.
+On September 5th, Kry Ya will undergo a brachial plexus repair surgery.
+After recovery, he will be able to use his hand again.
+Our medical partner, Children's Surgical Centre, is raising $709 to fund this procedure.
+Kry Ya shared, "I hope I can regain function of my arm as soon as possible."